Chevron Home page

 • Standardising reporting methodologies where appropriate.

-• Assuring that all carbon accounting that takes place adheres to an agreed set of principles.
+• Ensuring that carbon accounting adheres to an agreed set of principles.

-• A Level Playing Field for Competition – independent regulation can mitigate conflicting claims between sectors that provide different products, but serve the same function (e.g., construction materials).
-In addition to providing customer guidance, this can promote fairer competition and help businesses and sectors identify where best to target innovation to support Net Zero.
+A level playing field for competition – independent regulation can mitigate conflicting claims between sectors that provide different products, but serve the same function (e.g. construction materials).
+In addition to providing customer guidance, this can promote fair competition and help businesses and sectors identify where best to target innovation to support Net Zero.

 Related publications - Reports